xieweiAlex/English_Learning/words/2024/words-Apr-24.md

+He speaks with a British accent, but that is just an affectation because he’s not British.
+He made an affectation of indifference.
+consonant.
+panzer.

+We had to stand in the snow every morning for roll call.
+It never occurred to me that the way I dressed wasn’t quite “right.”
+moral turpitude.
+I feel very young and can easily pass off as a girl for a long, long time.
+This myth has been passed off as fact in a number of news articles.
+stuffy, drafty.

+**pass-through**.
+**hog-wash**.

+## Week 1

+Last cycle was actually a stunted cycle, because the final leg never happened.
+capture the mind share.
+It wasn’t until my early 30s that I started to suspect something was amiss.
+summon

+The root of empathy is " pathos" , a word from Ancient Greece.
+goblet

+It is quite spacious and very drafty.
+The room is terribly drafty with the window open.

+We don’t want to be the person who can never **sit still**.
+You never felt **remorse**.
+**in the weeds**.

+warp, **contort**, **distort**
+**school of thought/economics**
+**single unifying theory**

+**trolley problem**.
+**sweat shop**
+**navel-gazing**: useless or excessive self-contemplation.

+> The work of the philosopher, Seneca said, is finding the perfect balance of those two tendencies.
+It’s about working and relaxing, not working and work avoidance.

+> the more things you try to do, the less adequately you do all of them, and the more vulnerable you make yourself to the consequences of mediocrity, inadequacy, and failure.

+**firepit**, campfire, **bonfire**.

-halter-top dresses.
+**halter-top** dresses.

-His abrasive wit and caustic comments were an interviewer's nightmare.
+His abrasive wit and **caustic comments** were an interviewer's nightmare.
-Today it's pretty desolate, barren and extremely hot.
+Today it's pretty **desolate**, **barren** and extremely hot.
-I'll just clean the muck off the windscreen.
+I'll just clean the **muck** off the **windscreen**.
-I can't eat this muck!
+I can't eat this **muck**!
 **The Best of Both Worlds**.

 **diffused**

-McMillon started working in a Walmart warehouse in high school, and is today the CEO of the largest retailer in the world, and — pertinently to Stratechery — one of the largest and fastest-growing e-commerce businesses: last year Walmart passed $100 billion in global e-commerce sales.
+McMillon started working in a Walmart warehouse in high school, and is today the CEO of the largest retailer in the world, and — **pertinently** to Stratechery — one of the largest and fastest-growing e-commerce businesses: last year Walmart passed $100 billion in global e-commerce sales.

 I spent eight hours at the client’s office building an impressive spreadsheet, **drenched in sweat**, trying to handle the pain.
 I couldn't wait to get back to my hotel room.
 **in good spirit**.